 17. Make sure your payment gateway is working smoothly

 Ensure that your customers can checkout efficiently on your website by running a test order.
 If your checkout process isn’t smooth, you run the risk of losing sales and accumulating abandoned carts left, right and centre.
-If you’re an EKM shop owner, you can submit your site for a review by our payment specialist to ensure its ready for Black Friday – all you have to do is post a comment on this blog post with a link to your online shop and we’ll be in touch.
+If you’re an EKM shop owner, you can submit your site for a review by our payment specialist to ensure its ready for Black Friday.

 Now that your site’s ready to handle the Black Friday surge, it’s time to capitalise on the vast number of shoppers through your marketing communications.
 Here are some ideas on where to begin with your marketing strategy.